-3.3 Overview of the new HPAI H5 non-poultry (wild bird) event
+3.4 Overview of the new HPAI H5 non-poultry (wild bird) event

 A new wave of H5 avian influenza introductions started in March 2023.
-Forty outbreaks (n=40) were reported to WOAH as part of this new HPAI H5 event.
+Forty one (n=41) were reported to WOAH as part of this new HPAI H5 event.
 These outbreaks are distributed as follows:

-Sixteen (n=16) in the Western Cape Province, six (n=6) in the Eastern Cape Province, five (n=5) in KwaZulu-Natal Province, two (n=2) in the North West Province, ten (n=10) in Gauteng Province and one (n=1) in Mpumalanga Province.
+Sixteen (n=16) in the Western Cape Province, six (n=6) in the Eastern Cape Province, six (n=6) in KwaZulu-Natal Province, two (n=2) in the North West Province, ten (n=10) in Gauteng Province and one (n=1) in Mpumalanga Province.

-3.4 Spatial distribution of the new HPAI H5 non-poultry (wild bird) event
+3.5 Spatial distribution of the new HPAI H5 non-poultry (wild bird) event